PlutoNetwork/Pluto-iOS/README.md

 Need a more effective away of keeping track of meetings?
 Download Pluto.
 Need to find something to do while your bored?
 Download Pluto.
 Need to make friends? **Download Pluto**!

+## Progress Bar

+**Latest update**: Basic functionality is working now...with a few bugs.

+- [x] Begin iOS application.
+- [x] Create basic functionality that allows user signup/login, event creation, and event saving.
+- [ ] Add effective sorting and searching.
+- [ ] Add features that involve external services such as syncing to calendar and Facebook/Twitter login/signup.
+- [ ] Create an appealing UI that brings a unique theme to Pluto.
+- [ ] Launch the iOS application.
+- [ ] Begin Android application.
+- [ ] Begin Web application.

 ## Screenshots

 <img src="http://i.imgur.com/MTgVnpu.jpg" width="300">